BerglandLab/diapause-scripts-clean/parents/README.md

 ## Download and process existing parental sequence reads

-* Use sraData.delim and download\_sraData.sh to download appropriate
+* Use sraData.delim and "download\_sraData.sh" to download appropriate
 sequence files.
-* Use map\_sra2.sh to map and clean up the reads.
+* Use "map\_sra2.sh" to map and clean up the reads.

 ##  map parental reads sequenced here